 Students are expected to use computers and the Internet as an educational resource.
+Possession of Maywood Public Schools' Chromebooks or computer systems is a privilege, not a right.
+Once issued, you are responsible for the computer system/Chromebook at all times.
 The following procedures and guidelines govern the use of computers and the Internet at school.

-I. Student Expectations in the Use of the Internet
+I.Student Expectations in the Use of the Internet

-A. Acceptable Use
+A.Acceptable Use

-- 1. Students may use the Internet to conduct research assigned by teachers. - 2.
-Students may use the Internet to conduct research for classroom projects. - 3.
-Students may use the Internet to gain access to information about current events. - 4.
-Students may use the Internet to conduct research for school-related activities. - 5.
+1. Students may use the Internet to conduct research assigned by teachers, for classroom projects, and school-related activities.
+Students may use the Internet to gain access to information about current events.
 Students may use the Internet for appropriate educational purposes.

-B. Unacceptable Use
+A Google Apps for Education account will be made available for each student.

+B.Unacceptable use
-1. Students shall not use school computers to gain access to material that is obscene, pornographic, harmful to minors, or otherwise inappropriate for educational uses.

-- 2. Students shall not engage in any illegal or inappropriate activities on school computers, including the downloading and copying of copyrighted material. - 3.
+- 1. Students shall not use school computers to gain access or create material that is obscene, pornographic, harmful to minors, or otherwise inappropriate for educational uses. - 2.
+Students shall not engage in any illegal or inappropriate activities on school computers, including the downloading and copying of copyrighted material. - 3.
 Students shall not use e-mail, chat rooms, instant messaging, or other forms of direct electronic communications on school computers for any unauthorized or unlawful purpose or in violation of any school policy or directive. - 4.
-Students shall not use school computers to participate in on-line auctions, on-line gaming or mp3 sharing systems including, but not limited to Aimster or Freenet and the like. - 5.
-Students shall not disclose personal information, such as their names, school, addresses, or telephone numbers outside the school network. - 6.
-Students shall not use school computers for commercial advertising or political advocacy of any kind without the express written permission of the system administrator. - 7.
-Students shall not publish web pages that purport to represent the school district or the work of students at the school district without the express written permission of the system administrator. - 8.
-Students shall not erase, rename, or make unusable anyone else's computer files, programs or disks. - 9.
-Students shall not share their passwords with fellow students, school volunteers or any other individuals, and shall not use, or try to discover, another user's password. - 10.Students shall not copy, change or transfer any software or documentation provided by the school district, teachers or another student without permission from the system administrator. - 11.Students shall not write, produce, generate, copy, propagate, or attempt to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of any computer's memory, file system, or software.
-Such software is often called, but is not limited to, a bug, virus, worm, or Trojan Horse. - 12.Students shall not configure or troubleshoot computers, networks, printers or other associated equipment, except as directed by a teacher or the system administrator. - 13.
-Students shall not take home technology equipment (hardware or software) without permission of the system administrator. - 14.Students shall not falsify electronic mail messages or web pages.
+Students shall not use school computers to participate in online auctions, online gaming, or mp3 sharing systems including, but not limited to Aimster or Freenet and the like. - 5.
+Students shall not disclose personal information, such as their names or another person's full name, school, addresses, phone numbers, social security numbers, credit card numbers, or passwords to people online or outside the school network. - 6.
+Students shall not share their passwords with fellow students, school volunteers, or any other individuals, and shall not use, or try to discover, another user's password. - 7.
+Students shall not use school computers for commercial advertising, political advocacy, or financial gain of any kind without the express written permission of the system administrator. - 8.
+Students shall not publish web pages that purport to represent the school district or the work of students at the school district without the express written permission of the system administrator. - 9.
+Students shall not erase, rename, or make unusable anyone else's computer or files, programs or disks. - 10.
+Students shall not copy, change, or transfer any software or documentation provided by the school district, teachers, or another student without permission from the system administrator. - 11.
+Students shall not write, produce, generate, copy, propagate, or attempt to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of any computer's memory, file system, or software.
+Such software is often called, but is not limited to, a bug, virus, worm, or Trojan Horse.